 Photojournalist Betsy Parker, her friend Beth Rera, and Beth’s seven-year-old son John embarked some days ago on a cross-country horse-hauling odyssey—Virginia to California—to include a West Coast summer vacation tour.
 Since Betsy can be counted on for compelling copy and excellent photography, FHL went along for the ride.
 Betsy’s earlier reports may be found under the Horse and Hound drop-down menu/Travel.

 I will compress the last three-and-a-half days of epic tourism into tidy note form.
 Any of these subjects is deserving of its own report, if not chapter, and in some cases a volume, but I’ll keep to the strictest of pyramid-style reporting.

 Left Merced hotel midmorning Tuesday to get to Crane Flat in Yosemite—the only walk-in campground within the Yosemite National Park with any chance of getting a site without twelve-month advance reservations.
 Pretty drive in, through California farmland.
 We left the valley about forty miles out from the park and began rising steadily, through changing elevation/topography/flora and, I’m sure, fauna.
-It got downright breathtaking, with valley views and granite outcroppings after we entered the park proper (Yosemite National Park is surrounded by a million acres of National Forest.)To read more, a subscription is needed: Click here to subscribe
+It got downright breathtaking, with valley views and granite outcroppings after we entered the park proper (Yosemite National Park is surrounded by a million acres of National Forest.)To read more, a subscription is required.
+Log in or click here to subscribe.